alexabaran/ML_project_CustomerPropensityToPurchase/README.md

 ## Recommendations

-Since only 4% of users who add items to their cart finalize the purchase, increasing the number of cart additions could potentially boost sales.
+Since 25% of users who add items to their cart finalize the purchase, increasing the number of cart additions could potentially boost sales.
 Here are the key recommendations based on the analysis:

 ### Key Factors Influencing Cart Additions:
 - Users visiting the homepage.